SoftUni-Internal/interactive-content/EN/02-More-OOP-Concepts/03-Static-Keyword-in-Java.md

 We use **Static** Keyword, for memory management mainly.

-Can apply with:
+Can be applied to:
 - Nested class
 - Variables
 - Methods
 - Blocks

-**Belongs to the class than an instance of the class.**
+**Belongs to the class, than to an instance of the class.**

 ```java
 static int count;